kwong0419/winter-2025-technical-interview-practice/lesson01-tdd/README.md

 Imagine you are asked to build a frying pan.
 What kind of requirements would you want to include?
 How would make sure that the pan meets the requirements?

+I would want to include the following requirements:

+- The pan should be made of high-quality materials
+- The pan should be able to withstand high temperatures
+- The pan should be able to be used on a variety of surfaces
+- The pan should be able to be used for a variety of purposes

+I would make sure that the pan meets the requirements by doing trials of tests and making sure each requirement is met.

 ## Lecture Content (20 minutes)

 ### What is TDD?